4 Examples of How to Prove the ROI of Recognition

 - Is this solution helping me keep my talent?

 - What’s the next area of opportunity for impact?

-The underlying inputs that inform the answers to these deeper questions will vary for each organization.
-That’s because factors like the desired behaviors they’re looking for, how they characterize “effective leadership” and the attrition trends they’re trying to correct will all vary.
+The underlying inputs that inform answers to these deeper questions will vary for each organization.
+That’s because factors like the desired behaviors they’re looking for, how they characterize “effective leadership” and the attrition trends they’re trying to correct will vary.

 Related: 50+ Ways to Motivate Your Employees for Measurable Results

-Not many metrics speak as loudly as financial performance when you’re building the business case for your recognition program.
+Not many metrics speak as loudly as financial performance when you’re building the case for your recognition program.

-Related: Employee Recognition Ideas that Actually Help Retain Your Team Members
+Related: Employee Recognition Ideas That Actually Help Retain Your Team Members

 Break the Mold to Validate the ROI of Recognition

 The days of writing off recognition as a “soft” benefit without quantifiable impact are gone.
 Organizations have more data available now than could have been imagined just a few years ago.
 The combination of improved data and better understanding of the metrics that matter most to your organization’s success is the key to validating your investment in this critical component of your culture.
 These examples are just a few of the ways we see HR leaders exercising creativity and strategic thinking to validate the need for and continued evolution of their recognition programs.

 If you’re looking for a place to start, check out our Engagement Savings Calculator.
 By entering just a few figures specific to your organization, you’ll receive an estimate of just how much savings you could capture (and reinvest!) by using recognition to improve employee engagement.